New York Roads - US 11 - S. of Brewerton

 Waaaay old NY Thruway shield on NY 173 EB at US 11 near Syracuse, courtesy Doug Kerr.
 It may date from the advent of the Thruway.

 Architecture of Syracuse.
 Part 1: the Sumner Hunt Building at the corner of Salina St. (US 11) and Kennedy St. (NY 175).
 (See, in cities, you have to use the street names.)
 The chimneys give away the construction year and the initial of the constructor.
 Mr. Hunt was apparently gifted at building, while his son, also Sumner, probably not coincidentally became an architect.
 Part 2: what's now a Huntington Family Center but is too octagonal for such a mundane use, Burt St. at Oakwood Ave. a long block off of 11.
+Part 3: The former St. John the Evangelist Roman Catholic Church, built in 1855 at Willow St. Part 4 and last: The 1874 rectory across from it.

 I'd rather see the old signals remain blank and take away the signs than vice versa.
 At least there's still one bagged head left.
 This should tell you how far Syracuse has fallen - you could practically walk in the middle of the street at what was once too busy for a stop sign.